cdktf/cdktf-provider-snowflake/docs/notificationIntegration.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.84.1/docs/resources/notification_integration#id NotificationIntegration#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.85.0/docs/resources/notification_integration#id NotificationIntegration#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `notificationProvider`<sup>Optional</sup> <a name="notificationProvider" id="@cdktf/provider-snowflake.notificationIntegration.NotificationIntegration.Initializer.parameter.notificationProvider"></a>

-- *Type:* java.lang.String

-The third-party cloud message queuing service (e.g. AZURE_STORAGE_QUEUE, AWS_SQS, AWS_SNS).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.84.1/docs/resources/notification_integration#notification_provider NotificationIntegration#notification_provider}

 ---